masternodeh/0-docs/docs/howtobuyzero.md

 * You know how to add a new token in the token lists of your wallet

-Buy options from the cheapest to the more expensive:
+Buy options from the cheapest to the more expensive chain/method:
 1. Buy on the BSC chain
 2. Buy on the Avalanche chain
 3. Buy on the Ethereum chain